Last Updated on July 25, 2019

 The Park opened in December 1912.
-The first Luna Park was built in Coney Island in 1903, part of the Luna Park history many Melbournians would not realise as it is generally assumed to be unique to Australia.
-Sydney also has one, one the shores of the harbour with stunning views towards the city.
+The first Luna Park was built in Coney Island in 1903, part of the Luna Park history many Melbournians would not realize as it is generally assumed to be unique to Australia.
+Sydney also has one, one the shores of the harbor with stunning views towards the city.

 The Scenic Railway.
-An historic wooden roller coaster with super views across the bay and towards Melbourne.
+A historic wooden roller coaster with super views across the bay and towards Melbourne.